i The laws in force governing arbitration

 Whenever an application is made to the Court to set aside or remit an award on grounds of misconduct, 'technical' or otherwise, the notice of motion should be served on the arbitrator or umpire concerned.
 He may then either (a) take an active part in the proceedings or (b) file an affidavit for the assistance of the court or (c) take no action.

-In Civil Appeal 416/2012,30 the Supreme Court pronounced that an arbitrator is performing a quasi-judicial duty, being bound, as an officer of the court, to keep the procedural rules applicable in judicial proceedings.
+In Civil Appeal 416/2012,32 the Supreme Court pronounced that an arbitrator is performing a quasi-judicial duty, being bound, as an officer of the court, to observe the procedural rules applicable in judicial proceedings.

 v Cypriot case law